moskalyk/awesome-gpt-3/README.md

 An awesome list of gpt-3 experiments + outputted newsletter.
 Find it here: https://deep6.substack.com/p/coming-soon

-Protoype: New interaction affordances for simulation detection i.e. knowledge, wisdom, etc. Goal: Reveal new structure in dialogue experiements to discern more actionable insight for new vistas & surfaces.
-Counter: Optical language flow funnelled attention into techno-slavery.
-Approach: Learning a path in a sequence of transitions via timely newsletter.
-Analog: Curated twitter account following and feed consumption.
+* Protoype: New interaction affordances for simulation detection i.e. knowledge, wisdom, etc.
+* Goal: Reveal new structure in dialogue experiements to discern more actionable insight for new vistas & surfaces.
+* Approach: Learning a path in a sequence of transitions via timely newsletter.
+* Analog: Joining twitter, Curating twitter account following, and consuming feed.

 Action Space:

-- Discrete Thoughts (e.g. tweet)
 - Create Pull Request
 ...

 ## Contents
 - [Model | Framing](#model)
 - [Inputs](#inputs)